Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 BitTorrent was intentionally structured differently from other P2P file sharing projects.
 The project's original home page begins its [explanation of BitTorrent](http://www.bittorrent.org/introduction.html) like this:

 > BitTorrent is a free speech tool.
-BitTorrent gives you the same freedom to publish previously enjoyed by only a select few with special equipment and lots of money. ("Freedom of the press is limited to those who own one" — journalist A.J.
+BitTorrent gives you the same freedom to publish previously enjoyed by only a select few with special equipment and lots of money. ("*Freedom of the press is limited to those who own one*" — journalist A.J.
 Liebling.)

 It is a surprisingly dry, intellectual manifesto.